sxiii/bank-of-ideas/software/fight-fake-science.md

 So we need to deal with this problem.
 I found one way to do it.

 ### Project full description
-Web-based tool where two or more sides of meet in the common grounds of real science and proofchecked information.
+Web-based tool where two or more sides meet in the common grounds of real science and proofchecked information.
-System involves the "competing" sides, and jundges-voters.
+System involves the "competing" sides, jundges-voters and users-donators.

+Important here is that only one side is required to initiate the "deal" or "define a problem".
+To do it, he/she needs to freeze his/her money in an ESCROW.
+Another side will see this frozen money when checking out the web page of the "problem" or "deal".

+This way we can see if:
+* both sides of the problem TAKE IT SERIOUSLY (hense the money)
+* even more important they TAKE IT SCIENTIFICALLY (done good research on topic or being a specialist in the field)
+* both sides will also need to invest time amongst money to register, verify and send money to platform (that's measure for additional "seriocity")

+As they vote with their own MONEY and REPUTATION.

 ### Project pipeline with examples
 = DRAFT STATE =